Get E-Book

 }).listen(3000, '0.0.0.0');

-localAddress and localPort describe your side of that connection. remoteAddress and remotePort describe the peer address reported by the TCP layer.
+localAddress and localPort describe your side of the connection. remoteAddress and remotePort describe the peer address reported by the TCP layer.
 If a proxy, NAT, or port forward sits in front, these fields describe the immediate TCP peer at this layer.
-Higher-level identity belongs to later chapters.
+Higher-level identity belongs to later protocol layers.

 net.createServer(socket => {